 Start off by identifying the right reason to kick out the tenant.
 Simply put: why exactly how you have seen it necessary to kick the tenant out?
 Is it because he engaged in illegal activity?
 Could it be that he has faltered in remitting the rental dues?
 Be sure that the reason you identify is well-anchored in law.

-Step II: Reason out with the Tenant
+Step II: Reason out with the tenant

 Before using the legal route, it is important that you reason out with the tenant.
 Have some time to talk to him about the issue.
 Try and find out why he is guilty of that violation and what he plans to do to remedy the situation if given time.

-Step III: Notify the Tenant of the Impending Eviction
+Step III: Notify the tenant of the impending eviction

-In case the tenant is unable or unwilling to mind his ways, you have to take a step further of notifying him of the impending eviction.
+In case the tenant is unable or unwilling to mind his ways, you have to take a step further by notifying him of the impending eviction.
 Give him formal notice of eviction and note how he responds to it.
 Take care, though, that you do not threaten him as that may land you in hot soup with the law.

-Step IV: File the Eviction Notice with the Court of Law
+Step IV: File the eviction notice with the court of law

 Many states demand that a court of law sanction any eviction before the same might take effect.
 If the tenant is still unwilling to mend his ways, you will have no other choice but to head straight to a court of law to argue it there.
 Attend all sessions faithfully and explain your side of the story there.

-Step V: Evict the Tenant
+Step V: Evict the tenant

 Finally, evict the tenant.
 This will require that you serve him with the court-sanctioned eviction notice.
 Thereafter, you will have to give him some time to ‘put his house in order.’
-You will have to bring in the law enforcement officers to kick the tenant out if the tenant will not have vacated the premise upon the expiry of the notice.
+You will have to bring in law enforcement officers to kick the tenant out if the tenant will not have vacated the premises upon the expiry of the notice.
 Do not forget to collect your past dues too!